Meet EPA Scientist Jody Shoemaker, Ph.D.

 Tell us about your science/educational background.

 I have a B.S. in Chemistry from Notre Dame College of Ohio and a Ph.D. in Analytical Chemistry from the University of Florida.
 My dissertation involved estimating mutagenic/carcinogenic potential of environmental contaminants by ion-molecule reactions and tandem mass spectrometry.
-I came to the EPA directly from graduate school and have worked here for 21 years.
+I came to the EPA directly from graduate school and have worked here since 1991.

 Any advice for students considering a career in science?